Octopus-inspired Distributed Control for Soft Robotic Arms: A Graph Neural Network-Based Attention Policy with Environmental Interaction: Methodology

 The end-effector (arm tip) position is defined as $x_t^{\mathrm{tip}}$ and the goal is defined as $x^\star$.
 The distance between them is thus $d_t=\|x_t^{\mathrm{tip}}-x^\star\|_2$ and the one-step progress is $\Delta d_t=d_{t-1}-d_t$.
 The total reward used by the training wrapper is

 Here, $C_t$ is the number of rod nodes in contact with obstacles computed geometrically, $N_t^{\mathrm{new}}$ is the number of newly discovered obstacle segments at time $t$, and $K_{\max}$ caps how many discoveries can be rewarded per step.
 All terms in the reward function are scalar and are broadcast to every agent, making the task fully cooperative.
+The reward combines dense goal-reaching guidance, efficient control, and contact-driven exploration.
+The distance and progress terms guide the arm toward the target, the time and action-smoothness penalties discourage slow or oscillatory behaviours, the discovery bonus encourages informative contact with previously unknown obstacle segments, and the stuck penalty discourages prolonged contact without progress.
+Thus, obstacle interaction is not treated purely as avoidance; it is useful when it reveals task-relevant environmental structure.